Ratio of Debt to Income

-For the most part, conventional mortgage loans require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Typically, conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
-Recurring debt includes vehicle loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
+Recurring debt includes things like auto loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are only guidelines.
-We'd be happy to go over pre-qualification to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We will be happy to go over pre-qualification to help you figure out how much you can afford.